-Your advisor will provide you with a list of classes required to complete your program.
+Consult with your advisor for the list of classes required to complete your program.
 VA benefits are applicable to academic program requirements only.
-Specifically, each course for which you enroll must be required by the academic program in which you are enrolled to qualify for benefits.
+Each course for which you enroll must be required by the academic program in which you are enrolled to qualify for benefits.
 Electives are permitted, up to maximum indicated in the published curriculum.